RillonDodgers/Apex-Plugins/README.md

 ## Or just copy plugin links from here!
 - [Message Scheduler](https://apexteampl.github.io/Apex-Plugins/messageScheduler/) - schedule messages to be sent at specific time or after a delay! (port from Vencore)
 - [More Alts]() - use more than 5 alts at Discord and easily switch between them from chat input
+- [Read All](https://apexteampl.github.io/Apex-Plugins/ReadAll) - use more than 5 alts at Discord and easily switch between them from chat input

 __ __